-Students who have completed one year of undergraduate Hebrew or Greek may waive this requirement.
+GBBL 500 Elements of Greek Exegesis 4 Students who have completed one year of undergraduate Hebrew or Greek may waive this requirement.
 The requirement may be filled with either GBBL 500 Elements of Greek Exegesis, GBBL 523, 524 Hebrew I, II, or GBBL 504, 505 New Testament Greek I, II.

-udies Core 20 units
+Biblical Stu 20 units

-GBBL 511 Seminar in Biblical
+GBBL 511 Seminar in Biblical Interpretation 4

-Interpretation 4

-GBBL 512 The Gospels'Witness to G Christ 4
+GBBL 512 The Gospels' Witness to Christ 4

 GBBL 521 People of God 4

 GBBL 531 Kingdom of God 4

-GBBL 532 Paul the Apostle and
+GBBL 532 Paul the Apostle and Theologian 4

-Theologian 4

-Theology and Ethics Core 20 units
+Theology and Ethics Core 20 unit

-God, Creation, and Huma anity 4
+GTHE 504 God, Creation, and Humanity 4

-History of the Modern C -
+GTHE 513 History of the Modern Church 4

-Jesus Christ, Holy Spirit,

-the Church 4
+GTHE 514 Jesus Christ, Holy Spirit, and the Church 4

 GTHE 615 Church and Society 4

-One of the f ,
+One of the following:

-History of Early and

-Medieval Church 4
+GTHE 503 History of Early and Medieval Church 4

 GTHE 505 Christian Ethics 4

-Ministry C Core 20 units
+Ministry Co ore 20 units

-Preaching and Worship 4
+GMIN 507 Preaching and Worship 4

-GMIN 516 Dynamics of Christian
+GMIN 516 Dynamics of Christian Formation 4

-Formation 4

-GMIN 518 Pastoral Servant Leadershi ip 4
+GMIN 518 Pastoral Servant Leadership 4

-Transitions in Ministry 4
+GMIN 528 Transitions in Ministry 4

-GMIN 588

-for Ministry 4
+GMIN 588 Missiological Concepts for Ministr y 4

-,

-Profession
+Profession al Block

-Field Edu 6 units
+Field Educa ation 6 units

-GMIN 569 Field Education in Minist ry 1
+GMIN 569 Field Education in Ministry 1

-Philosoph y of
+Repeated for total of 6 units

-Ministry F Requirement 4 units
+Philosophy of Ministry Requirement 4 units

-Philosophy of Ministry 4
+GMIN 618 Philosophy of Ministry 4

-An oral exar n is taken in GMIN 618.
+An oral exan n is taken in GMIN 618.

-Concentra tions/Electives 16- 20 units
+Concentrat tions/Electives 16 -20 units

-If a student takes GBBL 500, only 1 6 units are
+If a student takes GBBL 500, only 16 units are required.

-required.

-Total 90 units

-iotai : o units